covidclinical/website/_plots/release-2020-04-09/demographics.md

 ---
-title: Demographics by Country
+title: Demographics by Country and Sex
-subtitle: The number of patients by sex and age group
+subtitle: The number of patients by country and sex
 category: Demographics
 notebook: 01_demographics_altair.ipynb
 release: release-2020-04-09
 plots:
+    By Sex:
+        - vega/plot_demographics_demographics-by-sex.json
+    By Country:
         - vega/plot_demographics_demographics-by-country.json
 ---

-The plot on this page displays the number of patients by sex and age group.
+The plot on this page displays the number of patients by country, sex, and age group.

+### How to use
-Country can be selected using the drop down menu below the plot.
+- Country or sex can be selected using the drop down menu below the plot.

+- Multiple countries can be selected by clicking on the color legends with the shift button.